Summer Day Trip to Weeki Wachee Springs State Park

 Weeki Wachee’s enchanted iconic mermaids | Image credit: Florida State Parks / photo by Phillip Grierson

-The beautiful mermaids perform to musical numbers underwater, even eating and drinking!
-They even perform their version of the classic Hans Christian Andersen masterpiece, The Little Mermaid live in the specially designed 400-seat submerged auditorium.
+The beautiful mermaid performances include musical numbers underwater.
+A reimagining of the classic Hans Christian Andersen masterpiece, The Little Mermaid is performed live in the specially designed 400-seat submerged auditorium.

 This performance of the classic story isn’t just a copy of the animated film – it’s told unlike any other version as the Little Mermaid celebrates her birthday and comes face to face with her prince!
 Yearning to have legs like him, she makes a deal with the sea witch to give her what she wants in exchange for her beautiful voice.
 As the prince struggles to save the Little Mermaid’s beautiful voice, a fierce battle ensues between him and the evil sea witch.
 The prince prevails, proving that “love conquers all.”